Obesity may lead to a stenosis diagnosis

 - Incontinence or loss of bladder control in extreme, emergency cases

-If you are one of the millions of people worldwide who are suffering from obesity, you know how difficult it can be to control your weight.
+If you are one of the millions of people worldwide who live with obesity, you know how difficult it can be to control your weight.
 However, the stakes are too high to sit idly by and live with back pain from obesity.
-Instead, contact your family doctor to find out what steps you can take to lose those pesky pounds, live healthier, and avoid a stenosis diagnosis.
+Contact your family physician to find out what steps you can take to lose those pesky pounds, live healthier and avoid spine degeneration like spinal stenosis.
+To learn about the outpatient, minimally invasive procedures performed at Laser Spine Institute, contact us today and we will determine if you are a candidate for our outpatient procedures.